Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 In Exercises 35–40, write a differential formula that estimates the given change in volume or surface area.

-The change in the volume V = x³ of a cube when the edge lengths change from x₀ to x₀ + dx
+The change in the surface area S = 6x² of a cube when the edge lengths change from x₀ to x₀ + dx

 Verified step by step guidance